-On the bright side the Bill for the Three wheeled Motorcycle course and license was passed by the house and Senate.
-With all of the eyes dotted and the tees crossed.
-The Governor signed the bill into law on July 14, 2021.
+The Bill for the Three wheeled Motorcycle course and license was passed by the house and Senate.
+With all of the eyes dotted and the tees crossed, the Governor signed the bill into law on July 14, 2021.
 A special thanks to all of Rima's friends in the House and Senate who backed the Bill.
-We will be posting on our legislative page who they are shortly.
-Along with a list of others who were instrumental to the passage of this all important bill.
+With the session out for now we will keep a close eye for any special sessions that may come up.

 Ride Safe- Ride Free